2021 Iranian water protests: Past local water movements

 The summer 2021 protests belong to a wider series of protests that have taken place in the past 2 decades in the face of changing water policy and growing water scarcity.
 For example, in 2013 protestors formed human chains in protest against the Behesht Abad tunnel project, the longest counting around 10,000 people.
-Located on the border to Iraq, Khuzestan is furthermore viewed as a strategically important area for the government to maintain control over its minority Sunni population as it is home to Arab minority ethnicities, as well as Bakhtiari and Lurs tribes.
+Located on the border to Iraq, Khuzestan is furthermore viewed as a strategically important area for the government to maintain control over its minority population as it is home to Arab minority ethnicities, as well as Bakhtiari and Lurs tribes.
 Previous protests in 2018 were larger in scale as various locations in the country were faced with water shortages.
 In comparison, the 2021 series of protests were about water shortages concentrated in Khuzestan and demonstrations that took place outside of Khuzestan expressed solidarity with those in Khuzestan.

 Timeline

 15–18 July

 Protests first broke out on 15 July across Khuzestan in Susangerd, Hamidiyeh, Ahvaz, Shadegan, Abadan, Iran, and Bandar-e Mahshahr.
 A member of parliament stated that over 700 villages in Khuzestan had been without water.
 Further to this, water shortages led to widespread power blackouts which were also being protested in these demonstrations.

 Live gunfire was used to disperse crowds of people in Shadegan though the IRNA claimed that the man was accidentally shot by a bullet fired into the air.
 Videos circulating on social media also showed people setting fire to tires and blocking roads in the first days of protests Heavy police presence was reported at protests in Hamidiyeh, where people joined rallies and chanted "I Am Thirsty!".

 On 16 July, street protests continued where demonstrators marched on the streets of Ahvaz, Mahshar, and Bushehr (not in Khuzestan - check Bushehr had protests erupt this early) and Bostan.
 According to media sources, one person was killed during protests by gunfire.

 On 17 July videos circulated online from citizens, journalists, and media sources present at demonstrations and rallies in Kut-e Abdollah, Karkheh and Shush where regime forces opening fire on protesters, reportedly killing three people.
-Gunshots could be heard in other cities as tens of thousands of protesters marched and set vehicles on fire whilst chanting anti-government slogans such as "Death to Khameini".
+Gunshots could be heard in other cities as tens of thousands of protesters marched and set vehicles on fire whilst chanting anti-government slogans such as "Death to Khamenei".

 On July 18, a policeman was shot dead by protestors.